St Peter’s Church is a distribution centre for the Leeds South and East Foodbank.

 The Trussell Trust partners with churches and communities to open new foodbanks nationwide.
 With almost 400 foodbanks currently launched, our goal is for every town to have one.”

-A storage facility has been established in the Church, which is staffed by a team of volunteers, and became one of the South Leeds Foodbank distribution centres in 2014.
+A storage facility has been established in the Church, which is staffed by a team of volunteers, and became one of the Leeds South and East Foodbank distribution centres in 2014.
 Volunteer Margaret Smith said, “There is a distribution centre open every day of the week somewhere in South Leeds and the St Peter’s centre is open on a Tuesday.
 We distribute emergency food to those who are referred to us and have the required voucher, issued by authorised agencies.
 Members of the congregation donate items and over the Christmas period we used these supplies in emergency parcels for families across the area.”

 Volunteers from St Peter’s were amongst those who collected over 3.4 tonnes of food donated by customers shopping in Morley ASDA recently.
 Shoppers were given a list of essential items from which they could choose as they entered the store and donated them as they finished their shopping.